ZackeryRSmith/tin/README.md

 Beyond basic abc's and 123's, terminal input has varied widely across systems.

 Fast forward to today, backward compatible jargon has made it an absolute doozy to handle terminal input.
-If the terminals won't change, the developers will.
 Tin is designed as an "avoidance" library, that simplifies development while still supporting *most* of your terminal’s input capabilities.

 # Bindings
-Being a pure C library, Tin is already supported by many languages.
-However I understand how seriously useful having bindings for C libraries are.
-This section outlines them.
 If you've created bindings *please create a PR with your bindings in the table!*

 # Examples
 I am a huge fan of learning by example.
 As such I have created tons of small examples to demonstrate how to use the library.